F28WP-Dubai-intElligence/Coursework_Repository/README.md

 ###### OBJECTIVE:

 Space Race has a very simple objective.
-Tt is a multiplayer rocket game.
+It is a multiplayer rocket game.
 The idea is to get to the top of the map having avoided the space debris/asteroids to gain points and avoid losing points to hitting the floating debris.

 ###### LOGIC: